Ggs91/pokemon/README.md

-# Pokemon CRUD app built with Tuby on Rails
+# Pokemon CRUD app built with Ruby on Rails

 1. Clone the project: open a terminal and type in
 ```